DarraghBonatti/WBC-classification/README.md

               0 0.725 0.650 0.150 0.200

   ```
-- **Yaml file** only required if you want to train the model.
-This is used to tell the model where our training and validation set images and labels are, see example yaml file below.
+- **Yaml file** This is used to tell the model where our training and validation set images and labels are, see example yaml file below.
 data.yaml
 ```
       - path: /path/to/dataset  # root directory of your dataset